aorozsa/Sieve/README.md

 ## Distribution

-Run `npm run pack` to package the app, then run `./dist.sh` on Windows, or `npm run dist` on macOS to create a distributable installer for the current operating system.
+Run `npm run pack` to package the app, then run `./dist.sh` on Windows, or `npm run dist` on macOS / Linux to create a distributable installer for the current operating system.
 The outputs for these commands will be saved within `dist/`.